GyroSuperintelligence/CGM/docs/Findings/Analysis_Energy_Scales.md

 **Limitations:**
 1. The connection between discrete state space geometry and continuous field theory remains to be fully developed
 2. Detailed phenomenological signatures at these energy scales require further theoretical work
-3. The relationship to standard GUT scales (10^15 to 10^16 GeV) suggests these may be effective scales rather than fundamental ones
+3. In the Common Governance Model, the fundamental energy scales for grand unification (GUT) and the theory of everything (ToE) are derived from geometric principles and are approximately 10 TeV, not 10¹⁶ GeV.
+This suggests that the traditional high scales may be effective scales based on incorrect assumptions about spacetime continuity, while CGM predicts that the underlying geometry is discrete and finite, with testable consequences at collider energies.

 ### **References**